Notices - Laurea Magistrale graduation session - April 2024:

 - Your programme’s educational rules (on your School's website)

-- Submission deadlines and online approval of dissertation (on the Tedoc website)
+- Submission deadlines, online approval of dissertation, assistance on the libraries website

 - The list of official photographers is available here